-A Lectrosonics receiver with IR Sync capability can transfer the settings for Frequency, Step Size and Compatibility mode to the transmitter via the IR ports.
-The transfer is triggered by a switch in the receiver.
-When the settings are successfully transferred, an confirmation will appear on the transmitter LCD.

-If a mismatch exists and the transfer cannot be completed, an error message will appear on the transmitter LCD indicating what the problem is.
+The receiver can transfer the settings for Frequency, Step Size and Compatibility mode to the transmitter via the IR ports.
+When the settings are successfully transferred, OK will appear on the transmitter LCD.
+If a mismatch exists, an error message will appear on the transmitter LCD indicating the nature of the problem.